 IA Court is located at the 4th Avenue Jail, 201 South 4th Avenue.
-IA Court statutorily is required
+Initial Appearance Court is statutorily

-to conduct hearings on persons arrested within a 24 hour time period from the time of arrest.
+required to conduct hearings on persons arrested within 24 hours from the time of arrest.
+Persons arrested

-The six commissioners in IA Court are served by one Judicial Assistant.
+The six (6) commissioners in IA Court and four (4) part-time Commissioner Pro Tems are served by eleven (11) Judicial Clerks and one (1) Judicial Assistant.

 return to top